kahdichienja/The-Pesapal-Junior-Programmer-Challenge-24-0_source_control_system/README.md

 This is a lightweight version control system inspired by Git.
 It allows tracking file changes, creating commits, managing branches, merging changes, and viewing differences between commits or branches.

+## Getting Started
+For detailed instructions on running this project, check out the [RUN.md](RUN.md) file.

 ## **Features**

 ### **1. Core Features**